alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

 ## HDL
-- Conceptually layout entities and their tasks
-  - How to control the device?
+- Implement the Memory Driver
-  - How to feed data?
+  - Implement the interface to the control unit
+  - Implement the SPI communication with the flash chip
+- Implement the Audio Driver
+- Implement the Video Driver
+- Implement the Control Unit

 ## Software
 - Codec development